 Organic Valley: The labels show the use of “Organic Cultured Pasteurized Skim Milk”

-Borden: The products show “Cultured Pasteurized Nonfat Milk”.
+Borden: The ingredients show “Cultured Pasteurized Nonfat Milk” is used.

 Horizon Organic: The company states: “Pasteurization is the process of heating milk to make it safe from harmful bacteria and to increase its longevity.
 For our half gallon and gallon products, Horizon uses both high-temperature short-time (HTST) pasteurization, and ultra-pasteurization (UP).
 HTST milk is labeled “pasteurized,” while UP milk is labeled “ultra-pasteurized.”